sanjothebay/Reverse_Engineering_Code/README.md

 In the on "submit" Event for the login Form.
 Here we are validating / Checking if there is an email and password "submit" when the "submit" button is clicked/push on.
 It's getting the VALUE (input by the End_User) and ().trim() is removing the whitespace from both ends of a string. (space, tab, no-break space, etc.) .
 It's Doing this for both the email and the password.
 If we have a correct email and password entered we then run the loginUser function. ( Explanation on Bottom for loginUser function). emailInput.val(""); and passwordInput.val(""); will Claer the Value Entered by the End-User.
 The loginUser function the POST method is called to add the resource (to the "api/login" route the email and password).
-If the POST was successful (accepts the data) it will redirect the End-User to The members page, But if it catches meaning if it detects an error it will throw an error.
+If the POST was successful (accepts the data) it will redirect the End-User to The members page, But if it catches meaning if it detects an error it will throw an error. handleLoginErr(err) Function Handle the Error Alert.
+This will DIsplay if there is a generic error response It means that the server encountered an unexpected condition that prevented it from fulfilling the request.
+This error is usually returned by the server when no other error code is suitable.

 ![image](https://user-images.githubusercontent.com/67298961/105268833-7dc14580-5b58-11eb-907c-410b6e9b20a6.png)